 Introduction

-SQL injection (SQLi) is one of the most consistently tested vulnerability categories in CTF web exploitation challenges.
-Despite being a decades-old attack, it keeps appearing because so many real applications still build SQL queries by concatenating raw user input directly into query strings.
+One quote character in the right box can hand you an entire database.
+SQL injection (SQLi) is one of the most consistently tested vulnerability categories in CTF web exploitation challenges, and it keeps appearing because so many real applications still build SQL queries by concatenating raw user input directly into query strings.

 In picoCTF, SQL injection challenges range from single-field authentication bypasses all the way to multi-step blind extraction and automated scanning with sqlmap.
 This guide walks through each technique in order of complexity, with direct links to the picoCTF writeups where each one appears.